Kinjalrk2k/YelpCamp/README.md

 # YelpCamp
 Colt Steele's YelpCamp project!

-This version is a part of Section 35: YelpCamp Adding Authentication
+This version is a part of Section 37: YelpCamp Update and Destroy

 ## Objectives for this section
 - Editing Campgroungs